imgag/megSAP/doc/install_unix.md

 ## Base dependencies

-We are providing instructions for the latest Ubuntu LTS distibution (Ubuntu 24.04).
+We are providing instructions for the Ubuntu LTS distibution 24.04.
 If you are using other Linux distributions, you have to adapt them yourself.

 Install base dependencies: